RaghavPu/am215-sec08/sections/sec08_am215/README.md

 The GitHub Actions workflow (`.github/workflows/ci.yml`) and pytest configuration (`pytest.ini`) are already provided in this repository.

+### What the CI workflow does:
+- Runs automatically when you push code to your repository
+- Tests your code on multiple Python versions (3.9, 3.10, 3.11)
+- Installs dependencies and runs your test suite
+- Generates a coverage report showing which parts of your code are tested
+- Uploads the coverage report as a downloadable artifact

+### What pytest.ini does:
+- Configures pytest to find and run your tests automatically
+- Sets up test discovery (looks for files starting with `test_`)
+- Configures output formatting and test markers

 ---

 ## 4) Test your CI pipeline